stephanmg/calorimetry/README.md

 <img src="https://github.com/stephanmg/calorimetry/blob/data/shiny_logo.png?raw=true" align="left" width="50" height="70">
-CALOR is a holistic web application for data integration, visualization and statistical analysis of indirect calorimetry measurements which can be acquired by various platforms during for indirect calorimetry experiments in the wet lab to the end of metabolic phenotyping.
+CALOR is a Shiny/R web application for data and metadata integration, visualization and comprehensive statistical analysis of indirect calorimetry data sets.
+CALOR ingests data sets originating from common metabolic phenotyping platforms, i.e. Sable, TSE Systems and COSMED.
+Metadata is provided through a standardized metadata sheet (Excel) and as a fallback through the metadata headers in raw data sets.
+For more details please refer to the documentation for users from the section below or the supplementary material of the CALOR preprint (see references below).

 <br clear="left"/>
 <hr/>